-Overall, it’s a clean product with one negative side to it; this isn’t Creatine HCL, so it will retain some water.
+Overall, it’s a clean product with one negative side to it; this isn’t HCL, so it will retain some water.

-For all who want a supplement with creatine that does not bloat, Beyond Raw is a solid and reliable option.
+For all who want a product with creatine that does not bloat, Beyond Raw is a solid and reliable option.
 This one was designed for those who want to boost their athletic performance.
 It’s based on lab-grade micronized creatine, which means it absorbs faster than monohydrate!

 Apart from that, I was thrilled to notice zero bloating and clean formula with no useless fillers.